opentable/slate/source/index.md

 # Welcome

-Welcome to the [OpenTable](https://www.opentable.com) Developer's Guide.
-This guide is will show you how to integrate with OpenTable's APIs to manage your restaurants, reservations, and inventory.
+Welcome to the OpenTable Developer Guide for using the Inventory and Guest Center Sync API.
+The following information will show you how to integrate with OpenTable's APIs for retrieving and managing reservations, guest details and inventory.

 # Getting Started

+Please begin by selecting the service of interest:

+(1) Inventory API - available to groups for sharing available restaurant availability with OpenTable (2) Guest Center Sync API - utilized by restaurants and third parties for read-only access to reservations and a restaurant guestlist

+## Guest Center API Overview

+Integration with the Guest Center Sync API involves following steps:

+1. Complete the SOC-2 security questionnaire
+2. Sign and consent to the OpenTable Developer Terms of Service (TOS)
+3. Confirm which restaurant(s) you wish to work with and have them sign applicable data sharing agreement
+4. Request a client id and client secret that are used for authorization
+5. Make a sample 'guest' and 'reservation' pull request in the Pre-Production environment
+6. Send and receive ongoing guest and reservation details by restaurant

-## Overview
+## Inventory Overview

-Integration with the OpenTable Partner API involves following steps:
+Integration with the Inventory API involves following steps:

 1. Obtain a client id and client secret that are used for authorization.
 2. Register a restaurant to provide required metadata and a callback.
 This will create a restaurant profile in [www.opentable.com] (www.opentable.com) search results.